lemieuxl/pyGenClean/docs/check_ethnicity.rst

                             C1 - MDS]
       --xlabel STRING       The label of the X axis. [default: C1] --ylabel STRING       The label of the Y axis. [default: C2]

+    Scree Plot Options:
+      --create-scree-plot   Computes Eigenvalues and creates a scree plot.
+      --scree-plot-title TITLE
+                            The main title of the scree plot [EIGENSOFT results]

     Output File:
       --out FILE            The prefix of the output files. [default: ethnicity]

 Input Files
 -----------